-ON CONTROLLING THE MAGNETIC SUSPENSION OF A FLYWHEEL SYSTEM Dr.ing.prof.
-G. Livinț, dr.ing.prof.
-D. D. Lucache, PhD student E. Dănilă Technical University Gheorghe Asachi of Iași 1.
-INTRODUCTION The flywheel systems or "electromechanical batteries" were especially developed for energy storage systems in Hybrid Electric Vehicles (HEV) purposes.
-Flywheels seem to be highly appreciated in the design of HEV, because of they outperform conventional chemical batteries in many important areas, such as: shorter recharge time, longer driving range, higher reliability and practically absence of the maintenance.
+CONTROLLING THE MAGNETIC SUSPENSION OF A FLYWHEEL SYSTEM G. Livinț, PhD, prof., D. D. Lucache, PhD, prof., E. Dănilă, PhD student Technical University "Gh.
+Asachi" of Iași 1.
+INTRODUCTION Flywheels seem to be highly appreciated in the design of HEV, because of they outperform conventional chemical batteries in many important areas, such as: shorter recharge time, longer driving range, higher reliability and practically absence of the maintenance.
 Moreover, in the last decade, in the power quality market the flywheel has regained consideration as a viable means of supporting a critical load during mains power interruption.
 The main drawback of the flywheel system is its relatively higher cost, but the technical development should significantly reduce the costs of such systems over time.
 In [1] and [2] the numeric control of a magnetic bearing destined to be included in a flywheel storage system was synthesized.
 The paper purpose is to develop the synthesized controller taking into account the disturbance influences of the other flywheel system components.
 2. THE FLYWHEEL STORAGE SYSTEM The electromechanical battery we are studied is composed by a magnetically suspended flywheel, a synchronous motor/alternator and an inductive position transducer (see fig.1).
 The magnetic suspension has only one active axis and is composed by two hybrid magnetic bearings that act as two electromagnets in opposition.
 The radial stiffness is assured by the minimum reluctance effect.
 In the case of the absence of any current through the coils, the radial stability is assured "passive" through the presence of the permanent magnets.
 The chosen drive machine is a disk-type permanent-magnet synchronous machine [4].
 3. SYSTEM MODELING The equations that describe the working state of a hybrid axial magnetic bearing are: - the electric equilibrium equation of the circuitry constituted by the series connection of the two coils placed each one on the superior and, respectively, the inferior stator of the bearing $$u(t) = R_t \cdot i + \frac{d}{dt}(\Psi_1 + \Psi_2) \tag{1}$$ Where R_t - the sum of the coil resistances, Ψ_1 , Ψ_2 - the total fluxes in the two bearing components - the mechanical equilibrium equation: